 • Identify minority nurse leaders who can serve as role models and mentors

 • Increase the diversity of California’s nursing faculty

 • Deliver media messages to targeted communities promoting nursing as a professional career choice

 We work to further the discussion on how best to promote diversity in nursing with a range of stakeholders, including the California Campaign for Men in Nursing.

 The California Campaign for Men in Nursing

-The campaign promotes participation in the American Assembly for Men in Nursing (AAMN), at both national and local levels, and encourages members to launch new AAMN chapters throughout California.
+The campaign promotes participation in the American Assembly for Men in Nursing (AAMN) at both national and local levels, and encourages members to launch new AAMN chapters throughout California.
 It provides career counseling for young men in nursing programs, as well as men considering nursing as a career option.
-It is a professional network for men in nursing to exchange ideas for innovation and provide professional support.
+It is a professional network enabling men in nursing to exchange ideas for innovation and provide professional support.

-Eleven AAMN Chapters have been established in California since 2009.
-See www.aamn.org for a Chapter near you!
+Eleven AAMN chapters have been established in California since 2009.
+See www.aamn.org for a chapter near you!